-How to watch LoL Worlds 2020: Schedule, groups, streams | Dexerto.com
+How to watch LoL Worlds 2020 Playoffs: Stream, schedule, results - Dexerto

 Where is Worlds 2020 being streamed?

-Worlds 2020 will be streamed on Twitch and Youtube in English, and on a variety of other different streaming services for other languages.
+Worlds 2020 will be streamed on Twitch and YouTube in English, and on a variety of other different streaming services for other languages.

 A full list of streams is available on the LoL Esports website.